Towards a Practical, Budget-Oblivious Algorithm for the Adwords Problem under Small Bids: Algorithm for Single-Valued

 In Step (2), on the arrival of query $i$, we will say that bidder $j$ is {\em available} if $(i, j) \in E$ and $d_j < k_j$.
 At this point, for each available bidder $j$, the {\em effective bid} of $j$ for $i$ is defined to be $\eb(j) = b_j \cdot (1 - p_j)$; clearly, $\eb(j) \in [0, b_j \cdot \left(1 - {1 \over e}\right)]$.
 Query $i$ accepts the bidder whose effective bid is the largest.
 If there are no bids, matching $M$ remains unchanged.
 If $i$ accepts $j$'s bid, then edge $(i, j)$ is added to matching $M$ and the weight of this edge is set to $b_j$.
 Furthermore, the {\em utility} of $i$, $u_i$, is defined to be $\eb(j)$ and the revenue $r_j$ of $j$ is incremented by $b_j \cdot p_j$.
 Once all queries are processed, matching $M$ and its weight $W$ are output.

-\begin{remark} The economics-based names of random variables used in our proof of RANKING came from \cite{Eden2018economic}.
-Although we have used the same names for similar random variables in Sections \ref{sec.Single-Adwords} and \ref{sec.Adwords}, for SINGLE-VALUED and GENERAL, the reader should not attribute an economic interpretation to these the names as was done in RANKING \footnote{We failed to come up with more meaningful names for these random variables and therefore have stuck to the old names.}. \end{remark}
+\begin{remark} \cite{Eden2018economic} had given the economics-based names of random variables for their proof of \textsc{Ranking}.
+Although we have used the same names for similar random variables in Sections \ref{sec.Single-Adwords} and \ref{sec.Adwords}, for \textsc{Single-Valued} and \textsc{Adwords}, the reader should not attribute an economic interpretation to these the names\footnote{We failed to come up with more meaningful names for these random variables and therefore have stuck to the old names.}. \end{remark}